jacorbal/geoipmap/README.md

 ## Quick usage

-  1. Download the Mercator map (2058×1746 pixels) from Wikipedia
+  1. Download the Mercator map (2058×1746 pixels) from Wikipedia:
     <https://upload.wikimedia.org/wikipedia/commons/f/f4/Mercator_projection_SW.jpg>
     and save it in the `data` folder under the name of `worldmap_raw.jpg`.